Introduction

 - Amyvid uses a stilbene-based structure with low non-specific binding.

-- Vizamyl uses a benzothiazole scaffold (PiB analog) but shows slightly higher white matter uptake - important for reader training.
+- Vizamyl uses a benzothiazole scaffold (PiB analog) but shows slightly higher white matter uptake, which is important for reader training.

 Imaging Protocols

-Amyvid's shorter uptake time makes it more convenient for busy clinics, but Vizamyl's longer uptake offers a broader window if schedules run behind.
+Amyvid's shorter uptake time is more convenient for busy clinics, whereas Vizamyl's longer uptake allows for flexibility if schedules are delayed.

 Performance and Accuracy